📚 Regional Mango Names Guide

 The Malgova season is mid-to-late, typically starting in mid-May and peaking in June and July.
 It is primarily cultivated in Tamil Nadu, Karnataka, and parts of Andhra Pradesh.
 Its slow-ripening nature allows it to develop a deep, complex flavor profile that is highly prized by connoisseurs.

-When comparing it to other varieties, Malgova is often judged against Alphonso and Banganapalli.
+When comparing it to Alphonso, Banganapalli, and Neelum, Malgova is judged against its massive size and meaty texture.
 While Alphonso is aromatic and saffron-colored, Malgova is massive, green-yellow, and offers a more substantial, meaty bite.
 Discover more premium varieties at our Mango Identifier hub.

 Post-harvest, Malgova has a respectable shelf life of 6-8 days.
 Its thick skin provides excellent protection against bruising, although its sheer weight requires careful handling during harvest to avoid ground impact.
 It is a preferred variety for making high-quality preserves and premium fresh slices.